sass/sass/README.md

 [LinkedIn.com](http://linkedin.com), where one of his responsibilities is to maintain Sass & Compass.

 If you use this software, you must pay Hampton a compliment.
-And buy Nathan some jelly beans.
+And buy Natalie some candy.
 Maybe pet a kitten.
 Yeah.
 Pet that kitty.

 Beyond that, the implementation is licensed under the MIT License.
 Okay, fine, I guess that means compliments aren't __required__.